 Here’s how they work:

-A multi-pump gu can sometimes match or even exceed the velocity and power of a CO2-powered gun.
-These types of gun can also be called variable pump guns because the user can determine the power of the shot depending on how much they pump it.
+A multi-pump gun can sometimes match or even exceed the velocity and power of a CO2-powered gun.
+These types of guns can also be called variable pump guns because the user can determine the power of the shot depending on how much they pump it.
 This means that each shot can meet their desired needs.

 A Co2 powered BB gun uses separate charges of compressed carbon dioxide as a propelling mechanism.
 The Co2 cartridges in this type of BB gun are similar to the Co2 cartridges that you might find in a whipped cream can under pressure, however, they are usually slightly bigger.